XOOMAR

 His read captures the core trade.
 A weaker labor market reduces the pressure for more hikes.
 Lower expected policy rates reduce the appeal of yield-bearing assets relative to non-yielding bullion.
 That gives the gold price room to move.

-The rally also follows a Wednesday report showing US private payrolls increased less than expected in June, according to the FXStreet source.
+The rally also follows a Wednesday report showing weak US jobs data, according to the FXStreet source.
 That matters because the market is not treating Thursday’s payroll miss as an isolated data point.
 It is starting to test whether labor softness is broadening.

 The NFP numbers changed the rate-hike math and gave gold price fresh fuel